kutchie-pelaez/pkgen/Docs/ExampleProject.md

 Example project demonstrates how you can use pkgen manifests in modularized iOS project
 To bootstrap project use following commands:

-> To generating SPM manifest files for example project (in Example directory):
+> To generate SPM manifest files for example project modules (in Example directory):
->
 ```shell
 make install
 ```